inspircd/docs/docs/2/modules/filter.md

 #### `<keyword>`

-The `<keyword>` tag defines an DNSBL to check connecting users against.
+The `<keyword>` tag defines an inappropriate phrase.
 This tag can be defined as many times as required.

 Name     | Type     | Default Value  | Description
 -------- | -------- | -------------- | -----------